laradock/laradock/README-HUMI.md

 127.0.0.1 local-admin.api.humi.ca
 ```

-#### Database setup

-Verify mysql 8.0 support with `default_authentication_plugin=mysql_native_password` in /mysql/my.cnf

-**WHERE?**
-Verify the mysql init script in /mysql creates the required databases

 ### Application Configuration

-Each application's environment files need to be modified to use Docker.
+Each application's environment files need to be modified to work with Docker.

 Make a `.env` file based on the sample. `cp .env.sample .env`.